dyr04/dyr04/README.md

 ## About Me

-I'm an incoming junior at Northwestern's McCormick School of Engineering studying Industrial Engineering & Management Sciences +  Economics.
+I'm a junior at Northwestern's McCormick School of Engineering studying Industrial Engineering & Management Sciences +  Economics.

 I'm currently building a sports-market trading project focused on devigging odds, arbitrage detection, and +EV bet identification.